TopView VOIP Alarm Notification

 If your IP PBX has a VoIP gateway it can connect to existing phone lines and phone numbers outside of the IP PBX.
 This would allow you to call any phone number.
 If not, you can still make calls to phones registered to your IP PBX, even if they are not on the public phone network.

 IP Phones connected to your IP PBX can also be called, usually by extension.
 An IP phone may be a physical phone that supports VOIP, or a “soft phone”.
 A “soft phone” is phone software running on your computer, tablet, or smart phone.
 You can find free IP phones for Android and iPhone by searching the app store.

-Testing TopView with a free VOIP/SIP Service and free Soft Phone
+Testing TopView with a VOIP/SIP Service and Soft Phone

-Even if you do not have a company VOIP phone system, or an IP PBX, you can use TopView with a hosted VOIP Service.
+Even if you do not have a company VOIP phone system or an IP PBX, you can use TopView with a hosted VOIP Service.
 You must have an account with the VOIP service and a connection from the TopView machine to the hosted VOIP service.
-This example will use a FREE SIP Service that can call other users of the free service but cannot call phone numbers.

 When you first launch the 3CX phone, click the [Create Profile] button then click [NEW] to create a new account.

 Enter your SIP Server credentials.
 If the phone shows “On Hook” then you can successfully connected to the SIP Server.